 Next I know we are stuffing Craig’s orange 1964 Chevy van with supplies.
 We had enough canned food to feed an army, 8-track tapes of “Santana” and “Deju Vu” (Crosby, Stills, Nash & Young), large speakers we stole from Johnny’s sister’s bedroom for the back of the van, two beach chairs for back seats so we could remove the van seats for more storage, tools, duct tape (our most valuable asset!), water, Paraffin wax, camping supplies, Johnny’s father’s 8mm movie camera, and a first aid kit (Band-Aids, Bactine and some Tincture Benzoin in case it was something serious).
-The four boards on top included two Hobie Super-Mini’s, which were the prized possessions of Johnny and me.
+The four boards on top included two Hobie Super-Mini’s (picture of mine), which were the prized possessions of Johnny and me.

 Next stop Mazatlan!
 Or, so we thought…